ciarangriffin93/Hangman-game/README.md

 * [OS](https://docs.python.org/3/library/os.html): This is how to use the OS module to clear the terminal.

 * [Code-Institute](https://www.youtube.com/watch?v=WTll5p4N7hE): This is from code institute to learn how to create love sandwiches project.

+* [Git_commit](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) I need to learn how to writing better commit messages.

 ## Acknowledgements